AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 </p>

 **Figure 3**: The left-hand photograph is of the current prototype apparatus.
 The right-hand photograph contains graphical enhancement to clarify the system's progression.
-Influent water (purple arrow) enters the system through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the reactor as effluent water (dotted purple), and pours into a small bucket (yellow rectangle) that serves as an open-faced vent.
+Influent water (purple arrow) enters the system and is diverted to two paths.
+One path leads to a flow accumulator (blue rectangle).
+The second path leads through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the reactor as effluent water (dotted purple), and pours into a small bucket (yellow rectangle) that serves as an open-faced vent.

-The Spring 2019 subteam plans to determine qualitatively, likely with the assistance of a camera, if air bubbles form inside the reactor.
-If this is true, the premise of using a fluidized bed to encourage bubble formation and to remove excess dissolved air from water is valid.
-After modifying the system as necessary to achieve qualitative success, the subteam will move on to a quantitative analysis of the prototype.
+To simulate input of supersaturated water, the subteam has considered the use of heated water that already contains dissolved gas.
+Since the solubility of gases decreases as temperature increases, such water should behave as supersaturated [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).
+The Spring 2019 subteam has begun to experimentally evaluate this approach, as described in the Methods section.
+The subteam intends to progress to quantitative evaluation of the apparatus, and to iterate improvements.

 The subteam will use dissolved oxygen probes to determine the difference in concentration of dissolved oxygen between the influent and effluent water.
 The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content, since the major source of the dissolved oxygen is air.
 Therefore, the system's effectiveness in removing dissolved oxygen should be proportional to the system's effectiveness in removing dissolved air.
 After analysis of concentration data, the subteam will modify the system to optimize the removal of excess dissolved gas.

-The remainder of this report includes further explanation of concepts such as fluidized beds and considerations of pressure.
-The Spring 2019 subteam looks forward to pursuing experiments to evaluate the reactor's feasibility as a solution.
+The remainder of this report includes further explanation of concepts such as fluidized beds and considerations of pressure, details of the experimental apparatus, descriptions of the experiments that the subteam has performed, and potential improvements to the apparatus.
-**The subteam built...and tested...and will...**

 ## Literature Review
 The subteam concentrated its research on optimizing the system's fluidized bed reactor and manipulating pressure to ensure maximum dissolved gas removal.
 The subteam’s research can be summarized as follows: gas solubility decreases with decreasing ambient pressure.
 Therefore, to catalyze bubble growth in a reactor for ease of gas removal, the subteam aimed to design a reactor exerting minimal pressure on gas molecules.
 Such pressure can be controlled by altering the reactor’s height, by influencing bubble size, and by modifying dimensions of the tubing in the system.
 Pressure control, combined with providing nucleation sites in a fluidized bed reactor, helps the dissolved gas form stable bubbles that escape from the surrounding water.
 The subteam hypothesizes that such a reactor design can be developed to alleviate the problems that the plants at El PODA, Nicaragua and Tamara, Honduras are facing.